-The result before tax declined 0.7% to EUR 950 million, compared with EUR 957 million in 2019, as higher income largely offset the impact of higher risk costs (after a net release in 2019) and increased expenses.
+The result before tax declined 0.7 percent to €950 million, compared with €957 million in 2019, as higher income largely offset the impact of higher risk costs (after a net release in 2019) and increased expenses.

-Total income rose 6.6% to EUR 2,117 million from EUR 1,985 million in 2019.
-The increase was driven by EUR 169 million higher fee income, predominantly on investment products due to higher assets under management, new account openings and a higher number of brokerage trades in volatile markets.
-Net interest income increased 0.5% to EUR 1,587 million, as higher interest results from lending and accounting asymmetry in Treasury (with an offset in other income), was largely offset by margin pressure on savings and current accounts.
-In 2020, net core lending (which excludes Treasury products) increased EUR 4.5 billion, of which EUR 4.2 billion was in residential mortgages and EUR 0.3 billion in consumer lending.
-Net customer deposits (excluding Treasury) increased by EUR 5.8 billion, largely in current accounts.
-Investment and other income declined by EUR 45 million, mainly due to the aforementioned accounting asymmetry and lower capital gains.
+Total income rose 6.6 percent to €2,117 million from €1,985 million in 2019.
+The increase was driven by €169 million higher fee income, predominantly on investment products due to higher assets under management, new account openings and a higher number of brokerage trades in volatile markets.
+Net interest income increased 0.5 percent to €1,587 million, as higher interest results from lending and accounting asymmetry in Treasury (with an offset in other income), was largely offset by margin pressure on savings and current accounts.
+In 2020, net core lending (which excludes Treasury products) increased €4.5 billion, of which €4.2 billion was in residential mortgages and €0.3 billion in consumer lending.
+Net customer deposits (excluding Treasury) increased by €5.8 billion, largely in current accounts.
+Investment and other income declined by €45 million, mainly due to the aforementioned accounting asymmetry and lower capital gains.

-Operating expenses increased by EUR 30 million, or 2.8%, to EUR 1,110 million in 2020.
-The increase was mainly due to investments to support business growth as well as the consolidation of a subsidiary as from the first quarter of 2020, while previous year included a EUR 36 million restructuring provision.
+Operating expenses increased by €30 million, or 2.8 percent, to €1,110 million in 2020.
+The increase was mainly due to investments to support business growth as well as the consolidation of a subsidiary as from the first quarter of 2020, while the previous year included a €36 million restructuring provision.

-The net addition to the provision for loan losses was EUR 57 million, or 6 basis points of average customer lending, compared with a net release of EUR 53 million in 2019, which had included model updates on mortgages.
-Risk costs in 2020 included EUR 8 million of collective provisions related to the worsened macroeconomic indicators.
+The net addition to the provision for loan losses was €57 million, or 6 basis points of average customer lending, compared with a net release of €53 million in 2019, which had included model updates on mortgages.
+Risk costs in 2020 included €8 million of collective provisions related to the worsened macroeconomic indicators.